 (3) Maximum controlled water depth.
 Excavations for water retention or detention permitted under this section may not penetrate through impervious soil or rock layer that prohibits intermingling of various watery strata.
-The controlled water depth for water retention or detention excavations may not be greater than 12 feet unless the following criteria are met:
+The controlled water depth for water retention or detention excavations may not be greater than 12 feet unless the

 1. A destratification system must be installed in any lake that exceeds 12 feet in depth prior to certificate of compliance for the development order.
-Documentation that the proposed destratification adequately sized and designed for each lake deeper than 12 feet must be submitted prior to development perimeter, calculated at one tree per 100 feet of lake shoreline measured at control elevation.
-The tree planting is in addition to other required trees and must be coordinated with lake littoral plant The planting locations proposed to meet the wetland herbaceous plant requirements set forth in section The property-61/10, earnal ustiner codd itional and spin a graph to the the coda tyartof ribe.
-LakeManageprentding that the laRkamaAlaplamismntexthracyres;padiodinlystpeealtilogethereatestratthealabre systematepecified in the
+Documentation that the proposed destratification svstem is adequately sized and designed for each lake deeper than 12 feet must be submitted prior to development order issuance.
+2. Native shade trees, meeting the specifications of section 10-416(a)(1) must be planted around the planting is in addition to other required trees and must be coordinated with lake littoral plant The planting locations proposed to meet the wetland herbaceous plant requirements set forth in section.
+The property-61/18, earnal ust necedal ition and areas, immustorine accept tability to the tableact as tyarttofrt by Deffice, LakeManageprentding that the laRtamaklaglamismintesthoriogresuped out inly street liting of hibraries the larta the larta make perference in the Deep Lake Management Plan, will be maintained for the life of the lake.